Understanding Vietnam Social Insurance System

 Vietnam’s social insurance system offers a crucial safety net for employees, providing financial support in various circumstances.
 It’s a mandatory scheme, and employers hold the responsibility of ensuring compliance for their workforce.

-• Sickness and Maternity Fund: Provides financial support during illness and maternity leave.
+• Sickness and Maternity Fund: Provides financial support during periods of illness or maternity leave.

-• Labor Accident and Occupational Disease Fund: Offers compensation for work-related injuries and illnesses.
+• Labor Accident and Occupational Disease Fund: Offers compensation for work-related accidents or illnesses.

-• Pension and Survivorship Fund: Provides retirement income and support for surviving dependents of deceased employees.
+• Pension and Survivorship Fund: Ensures retirement income and support for dependents of deceased employees.

 Social Insurance Benefits